Variant

 Common and rare variation in Open Targets Platform

-In the Open Targets Platform, a variant refers to any human variation associated with a disease, trait or phenotype that has been reported in any of our sources.
+In the Open Targets Platform, a variant refers to any human variation associated with a that has been reported in any of our sources.
 All variation is mapped to GRCh38 build and enriched with functional annotation.
 The Platform currently captures single nucleotide polymorphisms (SNPs) and insertions/deletions.

-All variants shown in the Platform are reported in at least one of our variant-to-phenotype sources.
+All variants shown in the Platform are reported in at least one of our sources.

-Alternate allelic frequencies from gnomAD variation database are reported for all major populations when available.
+Alternate allelic frequencies from variation database are reported for all major populations when available.

 Variants are annotated with an integrated view of variant effects from multiple methods.
 Based on all predictions or annotations, we normalise the variant's likely deleteriousness to a common scale.